 If your child’s old enough to sit in the front seat, why not give them control of the music?
 If it’s a really long drive, and their music taste is a bit… repetitive, make sure to set up some playlists in advance on your phone or mp3 player.
 Failing that, set some rules about how many times they can play the same track!
 This will help to keep them occupied during the journey and feel like they’re helping out.

 If they’re in the back, they could still get involved with the music if you have a stereo with Bluetooth or even just a long USB cable.

 Well, we’ve made it this far without mentioning them, but there’s no arguing with the fact that they work!
 If you’ve got a tablet or another device that you can put some apps on for the kids to play with, it’ll keep them entertained for hours.
 Add films and music (as well as some e-books) and most journeys should go nice and quick for them.

 Another option is to invest in a set of in-car DVD players.
-They won’t need an internet connection, should stay free of sticky fingers and can be powered by your cigarette lighter.
+They won’t need an internet connection, should stay free of sticky fingers and can be powered by your 12V output.
 Best of all, they’re compatible with headphones so you can enjoy some well-earned quiet time while your kids are enjoying a film or TV show!

 6. Exciting detours

 If your staycation destination is miles and miles away, then it can be a good idea to factor in some kid-friendly stop-offs to help break the journey up and give your kids something to look forward to.

 Most bigger cities usually have zoos, museums or attractions designed for children.
 Our blog on 10 family attractions to visit in the UK has some great ideas if you’re looking for inspiration.

 Or if you’ve brought your bikes along, why not tire your little one out with a bike ride and a picnic?
 Take a look at some of the top UK family cycling routes or check out our picnic essentials and kids’ bikes to make sure you’re kitted out before you leave.